meitpay/sales-ai-poc/api/README.md

 **Linux/WSL/Mac**

-Run the `exec.sh` script with optional params; run `docker compose up --help` in the terminal to see the options available
+- Run the `exec.sh` script with optional params; run `docker compose up --help` for options
+- Run `docker compose exec api zsh` to enter the shell of the application in Docker

 **Windows**